Whadup/arxiv_library/README.md

 # arxiv_library

-A library for extracting formulas from arXiv publications.
+A library for extracting mathematical expressions from arXiv publications.

 ## Installation